Tippecanoe River: Aquatic Life

 57 species of mussels.
 Modern changes in the surrounding land use and dredging the river channel affect the silt levels and stream flow, which threaten the mussel populations.
 Of the existing species, several are state listed as endangered, including the northern riffleshell (Epioblasma Torulosa rangiana), the wavyrayed lampmussel (Lampsilis fasciola), the kidneyshell (Ptychobranchus fasciolaris), and the purple lilliput (Toxolasma lividus).
-The clubshell (Pleurobema clava) is a federally endangered specie.
+The clubshell (Pleurobema clava) is a federally endangered species.

 The river fishery is similar to the early 1900s, even with the changes in river use and the increase in urban and agricultural use.
 Surveys done in the early 21st century found representatives of 14 families and 54 species of fishes.
 Nearly 80% of collected fish are game fish species, including: Largemouth bass (Micropterus salmoides), Yellow perch (Perca flavescens), Walleye (Stizostedion vitreum), Muskellunge (Esox masquinongy), Bluegill (Lepomis macrochirus), Channel catfish (Ictalurus punctatus), Rainbow trout (Oncorhynchus mykiss), White and Black crappie (Pomoxis annularis and P. nigromaculatus), Longear sunfish (Lepomis megalotis), Northern pike (Esox lucius), Rock bass (Ambloplites rupestris), White bass (Morone chrysops) and Warmouth (Lepomis gulosus).
 Bluegill were the dominant fish, being 50% of the river population.